MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/view-and-restore-deleted-sites-in-new-admin-center.md

 1. Select the site.

 2. Click **Restore**.
 (If you don't see the Restore button, make sure only one site is selected.
-The button won't appear if multiple sites are selected.)
+The button won't appear if multiple sites are selected, or if a group-connected team site is selected.)

 For more info about the new SharePoint admin center, see [Get started with the new SharePoint admin center](get-started-new-admin-center.md).